dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 ## Do you get it?
 Test yourself

 The following are examples of questions that may be asked in the exam.

+**Q0**. *What are the main differences between classical mechanics and quantum mechanics?*

+*Answer*

+In classical mechanics every particle e.g. like an electron, proton, neutron has a definite position and a velocity.
+The way the classical particle moves is calculated using Newton’s Law.
+On the other hand, in quantum mechanics, particles usually *do not* have a definite position or velocity.
+That means in quantum mechanics particles are *spread out* and *dustributed* in space in some way.
+We can think of them as little wiggly waves.
+Such waves do *not* usually have a definite position.
+In order to describe the shape of these wiggly waves we need to use a *function* - specifically a *wavefunction*.
+An example might be
+\\( \psi(x) = \sin x \\).
+Plotting out this function on a graph shows the wiggly wave of the quantum particle.
+The wavefunction describes everything you can know about the quantum particle.
+The Schrodinger equation tells us the shape of the wavefunction which has a definite energy, for any given potential.
+Compare this again to a classical particle which can be descibed by only *six numbers* : three coordinates \\(x \\) \\( y\\) and \\(z\\) and three velocities \\(v_x\\),
+\\(v_y\\), and \\(v_z\\).
+By contrast, a quantum mechanical particle requires an *infinite number of numbers to describe it*.
+It requires the whole shape of the wavefunction in the plotted graph to be tabulated for you.
+Either that or you have to write a mathematical function such as \\( \psi(x) = \sin x \\) for the wavefunction.

 **Q1**. *Write down the momentum operator of an electron in one dimension*